-For a technical definition, therefore, environmental regulations do not need to be directed only on restoring an earlier situation (that is often an illusion by the actual human population), they can also create new life-sustaining conditions (see Environmental , page 646).
+For a technical definition environmental measures do not need to be directed only on restoring an earlier situation (that is often an illusion by the actual human population), they can also create new lifesustaining conditions (see 6.5.6, page 571).
 This perception of environmental problems distinguishes designers from researchers.
-The relations between organisms and their surroundings (including that of the human society and its physical environment) can, for the time being, still be only very partially understood.
-However, they do not need to be completely understood to restore lost life-sustaining conditions, or to create new ones.
+The relations between organisms and their surroundings (including that of the human society and its physical environment) can still be only very partially understood.
+However, they do not need to be completely understood to restore lost conditions, and to create new ones.